 How to register

-Download our International Family Network leaflet or collect a hard copy from the Fraser Building, Level 2.
+Download our International Family Network brochure or collect a hard copy from the Fraser Building, Level 2.

 Fill out the reply slip in the leaflet and return to our team by post or to the Student Services Enquiry Team, Fraser Building, Level 2.